aviz85/school_manage/docs/user_stories.md

 5. **View Student Performance Reports**
    - As a teacher, I want to view individual student performance reports, so that I can identify areas where students may need additional support.

+6. **Send Messages to Classes**
+   - As a teacher, I want to send messages to all students in my class at once, so that I can efficiently communicate course-related information.

 ## Student User Stories

 1. **View Course Schedule**